 - In 1967, the community rallied to build The Center we now occupy, and kicked off a tradition of generous local partnership and support.

-- In the 1970s, The Center was a vibrant force, helping many fledging social service programs take root, including Youth Services of Glenview, Youth Services of Northbrook (which have since merged), Winnetka Youth Organization, Glencoe Youth Services, Glencoe Jr. High Project, Haven, and the Warming House.
+- In the 1970s, The Center was a vibrant force, helping many fledging social service programs take root, including Youth Services of Glenview, Youth Services of Northbrook (which have since merged), Angles, Winnetka Youth Organization, Glencoe Youth Services, Glencoe Jr. High Project, Haven, and the Warming House.

 - In 2011, we opened Illinois' first Living Room to provide a compassionate alternative to the emergency room or jail for people facing a mental health crisis.

 - In 2018, we purchased the adjacent building at 1779 Maple for administrative and development use, thus freeing eight additional offices in our clinical building at 405 Central.

 Today, we are proud that it’s a new day at Josselyn!
 We are launching a growing number of innovative, effective new programs to improve the lives of those we serve: